Beautiful And Astonishing Optical Illusion Sculptures in Indian Monuments

-Here I am referring certain sculptures along with the site details for the kind perusal and study of my esteemed readers.The marvels of Indian art can be found in the relics of the temple .
+Here I am referring certain sculptures of India which are better known for their optical illusion, along with the site details for the kind perusal and study of my esteemed readers.The marvels of Indian art can be found in the relics of the temple .
 Ancient Indian sculptures are a mix of artistic talent and mental excellence.Older empires who have ruled this part of earth have left behind miraculous creations which not only amaze Indians but have left outsiders spellbound.
 The time during which these sculptures were built had limited scope of manpower and reference of ideas.

 Carving from the wall of Veerabhadra temple in Lepakshi, Andhrapradesh, Bharat ( India), period: 16th century